 How is the IUD inserted?

 - The IUD is usually inserted during your monthly period.
 This may help decrease the amount of discomfort you have during the procedure.
-It also helps ensure that you are not pregnant.
+It also helps make sure that you are not pregnant.
 You will be asked to lie down and place your feet in stirrups.
 Your healthcare provider will gently insert a speculum into your vagina.
-This is the same tool used during a pap smear.
+This is the same tool used during a Pap smear.
 The speculum allows your healthcare provider to see inside your vagina to your cervix.
 The cervix is the opening of your uterus.

 - Your healthcare provider will clean your cervix with an antiseptic solution to prevent infection.
 You may be given numbing medicine.
 A long plastic tube is gently passed through your cervix and into your uterus.
 This tube has the IUD inside of it.
 The IUD is pushed out of the tube and into your uterus.
 You may have cramps as the IUD is inserted.
 The tube is removed after the IUD is in place.

 How can I make sure my IUD is still in place?

 An IUD has a string made of plastic thread.
 One to 2 inches of this string hangs into your vagina.
-You cannot see this string, and it will not cause problems when you have sex.
+You cannot see this string, and it should not cause problems when you have sex.
 Check your IUD string every 3 days for the first 3 months after it is inserted.
 After that, check the string after each monthly period.
 Do the following to check the placement of your IUD:

 - Wash your hands with soap and warm water.
 Dry them with a clean towel.